nestybox/sysbox-mgr/README.md

 # Build & Usage

-sysbox-mgr is built with the sysboxd Makefile.
-Refer to that sysboxd [README](../README.md) file for details.
+sysbox-mgr is built with the sysbox Makefile.
+Refer to that sysbox [README](../README.md) file for details.

 # gRPC

-sysbox-mgr listens on a unix-domain socket for gRPC from other sysboxd components.
+sysbox-mgr listens on a unix-domain socket for gRPC from other sysbox components.

 Currently a single gRPC is used (between sysbox-runc and sysbox-mgr).